 A cavity, also known as tooth decay or caries, is a hole that develops in your tooth.
 Even though it starts small, the untreated cavity can gradually become more extensive.
 Since numerous cavities do not cause pain in the initial stage, it can be difficult to notice an issue.
 Standard dental appointments can spot tooth decay early.

 Cavities and tooth decay are probably the most common health difficulties in the world.
 Anyone with teeth can have holes, as well as infants.
+Toddlers and kids should see their dentist every year to prevent this issue.

 Knowing that you have a cavity may come as a surprise, especially if you think you have a good oral hygiene habit.
 Regardless of whether your dentist brings this news, there are approaches to treat a cavity and keep new ones from establishing.